zchee/golang-wiki/GoForCPPProgrammers.md

 }
 ```

 The conversion to `myPrintInterface` is entirely dynamic.
-It will work as long as the dynamic type of x defines a `print` method.
+It will work as long as the dynamic type of x defines a `Print` method.

 Because the conversion is dynamic, it may be used to implement generic programming similar to templates in C++.
 This is done by manipulating values of the minimal interface.